-The above provisions for the future maintenance of this new access bridge, being constructed under this report, shall remain as aforesaid until otherwise determined under the provisions of the "Drainage Act, R.S.O.
+The above provisions for the future maintenance of the new access bridge being constructed under this report, and any future replacement, repair, and improvement of any access bridges, and for drain maintenance, shall remain as aforesaid until otherwise determined under the provisions of the "Drainage Act, R.S.O.
 1990, Chapter D.17 as amended 2010".